Crate Training a Dog: A Complete Step-by-Step Guide

 Step 5: Begin Short Crate Sessions

 Start by closing the door for a few minutes while you remain nearby.
 Gradually extend the duration.
 Reward calm behavior with praise and treats.
+Learn more about effective reward timing in our positive reinforcement guide.

 Avoid: Making a big deal when leaving or returning—this helps prevent anxiety.